A musical analysis of ‘Shallow’ from A Star Is Born – plus lyrics

 Since its release last October, the film and its original soundtrack have been topping charts all over the globe.

-Sharing the same name as the movie, the soundtrack album includes the hit single 'Shallow' – a powerful pop ballad performed live on-set by Cooper and Gaga.
+Sharing the same name as the movie, the soundtrack album includes the hit song 'Shallow' – a powerful pop ballad performed live on-set by Cooper and Gaga.

 So, what is it about this moving melody that gives us all the feels?